-From the standpoint of a business owner, we proactively adopt the PC method (), which can significantly reduce the amount of waste generated during construction.
-This method, which can shorten a construction period and minimize impacts on surrounding environments during construction, is highly rated in terms of longer life service of buildinas.
+From the standpoint of a business owner, we proactively adopt the PC method\, which can significantly reduce the amount of waste generated during construction.
+This method, which can shorten a construction period and minimize impacts on surrounding placement at worksite environments during construction, is highly rated in terms of longer life service of buildings.